 The cartoon begins with the grand opening of a new multi-billion-dollar call center.
 Project managers, Jane and Joe, are behind a window, watching a fleet of AI robots march into the space.
 In a series of flashbacks, we’re given a glimpse of their decision-making process.
 Tasked with selecting an antistatic floor, assuming—as many of our clients do—that conductive floors are also antistatic, they purchase the most conductive floor on the market, in a color they love.

 Congrats from the Big Boss reinforce their sense of accomplishment and pride in the job.
-As the shift supervisor enters the call center, we see a tiny static charge at her feet—and get the first inkling that Jane and John may not be in line for the fantastic rewards they’re envisioning.
+As the shift supervisor enters the call center, we see a tiny static charge at her feet—and get the first inkling that Jane and Joe may not be in line for the fantastic rewards they’re envisioning.

 Big Boss invites Jane to pull the lever, activating the robots.
 As the supervisor walks into the call center, static builds on her body.
 Sparks fly as she high-fives a robot.
 The robot touches his computer, transferring the static charge—and pandemonium erupts in the call center.